 Check-in is 4 p.m.
 Check-out is 10 a.m.
 From Feb.
-15 to April 30, outdoor fires are prohibited from midnight to 4 p.m., outdoor fires are prohibited.
-Propane and gas grills are allowed, and charcoal fires are allowed in pedestal grills.
+15 to April 30, outdoor fires are prohibited from midnight to 4 p.m. unless a camp host is on duty.
 Fire-rings cannot be used when outdoor fires are prohibited.

 Hiking and one bicycle trail; no bridle trails.
 Seven trails, including self-guided interpretive trails, cover six miles.
 The Civilian Conservation Corps Trail has seven fitness stations.
 Hikers can observe the flora and wildlife present on the coastal plain.
 The park’s location beside the Potomac River allows visitors to see how the changing river level affects the land.
 The park has a beach trail that offers a stunning view of the Potomac River.
 There are no designated swimming areas along the park's shoreline.

 The pool is open from the Saturday of Memorial Day weekend through Labor Day.
 A bathhouse and concessions are located in the pool area.
 Click here for park fees.
 In the summer, swimming is free for overnight guests in campsites, cabins and the lodge, however it cannot be guaranteed should circumstances beyond the park's control require that swimming be closed.
 Prior to mid-June and after mid-August, the pool may be closed on weekdays.
 Refunds for swimming to overnight guests will not be given under any circumstances.
 There are no designated swimming areas along the Potomac River at the park.

 Fishing in the Potomac River is available throughout the year.
 A valid saltwater fishing license and annual registration in the state's free saltwater angler identification program is required.
 Information about licensing and the resgistration program can be found on the Virginia Marine Resources Commission website.
 Rock Spring Pond boasts a variety of fish including catfish, bream, bass and crappie.
 A freshwater fishing license is required at the pond.